 How to Get to Sobunosato

 From JR Ebara Station, please get off at Mangō (万劫).
-Sobunosato is only a min’ walk away.
+Sobunosato is only a one-minute walk away.

 Kannabe Lava Flow (神鍋溶岩流)

 When Mt.
-Kannabe was erupting back then, its lava went down the valley as far as 15 km and created various terrains.
-Later on, with the water flow of Inaba River (稲葉川) continuously carving the basalts created by the lava, the area is full of waterfalls and pools.
+Kannabe was erupting eons ago, its lava flowed down the valley as far as 15 km, resting and resulting in some interesting formations.
+Later on, with the water flow of Inaba River (稲葉川) continuously carving the basalts created by the lava, the area became home to many waterfalls and pools.

-From Jūgo Falls (十戸滝) at the east all the way to Tawara Falls (俵滝) at the west, the scenic route stretches as far as 7 km with more than 30 natural attractions along the track.
+From Jūgo Falls (十戸滝) in the east all the way to Tawara Falls (俵滝) in the west, the scenic route stretches as far as 7 km with more than 30 natural attractions along the track.

-The closest bus stop to the waterfalls at both ends are Kurisuno (栗栖野) for Tawara Falls and Jūgo (十戸) for Jūgo Falls.
-From end to end taking into account the time required for sightseeing at each attraction, the required trekking time is around 2.5 hours.
-Of course, you can shortcut this course if you cherry-pick the waterfalls that interest you the most as the waterfalls and pools are within minutes’ walk from the main road where you can get off the bus.
+The closest bus stop to the waterfalls at both ends is Kurisuno (栗栖野) for Tawara Falls and Jūgo (十戸) for Jūgo Falls.
+From end to end, considering the time required for sightseeing at each attraction, the required trekking time is around 2.5 hours.
+Of course, you can shortcut this course if you cherry-pick the waterfalls that interest you the most as the waterfalls and pools are a short walk from the main road where you can get off the bus.

-Amongst all the waterfalls, the Hattan no Taki Falls in the photo to the right is the most popular waterfall.
-The 24 metres tall waterfall that has a large azure colour basin can be accessed by getting off the bus at Nashiki (名色).
-From the bus stop, it is then a less than 10 minutes’ walk.
+The Hattan no Taki Falls in the photo to the right is the most popular waterfall among all the waterfalls.
+The 24-meter tall waterfall with a large azure-colored basin can be accessed by getting off the bus at Nashiki (名色).
+From the bus stop, it is less than 10 minutes away on foot.

-If you are driving, there is a small free car park close to the waterfall.
-From the car park, there is a staircase that takes around 5 minutes to get to Hattan no Taki Falls.
+If you plan to drive, there is a small free car park close to the waterfall.
+A staircase from the car park will take you to Hattan no Taki Falls in five minutes.

 Ase Valley (阿瀬渓谷)

-If you are seeking a hidden gem that isn’t known or visited by many, Ase Valley is the valley in the uppermost stream of the Ase River (阿瀬川) is the spot in Hidaka Town (日高町).
-The number of waterfalls scattered in the 3 km long splendid valley is even more than those at Kannabe Lava Flow albeit the trial is also slightly harder.
+If you are looking for a hidden gem, Ase Valley is the valley in the uppermost stream of the Ase River (阿瀬川).
+The number of waterfalls scattered in the 3 km long splendid valley is even more than those at Kannabe Lava Flow, although the trail is slightly more challenging.

-You will be trekking through a broad-leaved forest that is extra stunning in autumn.
-But just note parts of the track aren’t covered by trees which means you will want to apply sunscreen especially in summer.
+You will be trekking through a broad-leaved forest which is extra stunning in fall.
+Just note that trees don’t cover parts of the track, so you will want to apply sunscreen, especially in summer.

-Amongst the Ase Valley 48 Waterfalls ( 阿瀬渓谷 四十八滝), there are five of them known as Ase-gobaku (阿瀬五瀑) that are extra scenic, and one of them is just a 20 – 25 minutes’ walk from the Asekeikoku Dai-ichi Parking lot (阿瀬渓谷第1駐車場)!
+Amongst the Ase Valley 48 Waterfalls ( 阿瀬渓谷 四十八滝), there are five known as Ase-gobaku (阿瀬五瀑) deemed to be extra scenic.
+One of these is just a 20 to 25-minute walk from the Asekeikoku Dai-ichi Parking lot (阿瀬渓谷第1駐車場)!

-The Gendayu Falls (源太夫滝) with a height of 30 metres in the photo at the right is the representative waterfall in Ase Valley.
-So if you are short of time, at least top by Gendayu Falls to adorn its beauty while absorbing the negative irons surrounding waterfall (=ﾟωﾟ)ﾉ.
+The Gendayu Falls (源太夫滝) in the photo on the right boasts a height of 30 meters and is the premier waterfall in Ase Valley.
+So if you are short on time, at least stop by Gendayu Falls to admire its beauty (=ﾟωﾟ)ﾉ.

-If you have time, take the Ase Valley Forest Bath Course (阿瀬渓谷森林浴コース) to see other gorgeous waterfalls such as the Nidan Falls (二段滝) at the left.
+If you have time, take the Ase Valley Forest Bath Course (阿瀬渓谷森林浴コース) to see other gorgeous waterfalls such as the Nidan Falls (二段滝) pictured on the left.

 HERE is the map of Ase Valley.
-Again, it is in Japanese, but it marked and numbered all the waterfalls in the valley.
-The Ase-gobaku (阿瀬五瀑) that we mentioned before are marked in green.
+This map is also in Japanese, but it has marked and numbered all the waterfalls in the valley.
+The Ase-gobaku (阿瀬五瀑) mentioned previously are marked in green.

-The colour of the leaves usually starts changing their colour from late October.
+The color of the leaves usually starts changing in late October.
 The season peaks from early to mid-November.

 How to Get to Ase Valley by Public Transport

-From JR Ebara Station (江原駅) west exit, take Toyooka City Community Bus Innaka (豊岡市営バス「イナカー」)’s Mikata Line (三方線) and get off at Kanaya (金谷).
-From the bus stop, it is around a 20 minutes walk to Asekeikoku Dai-ichi Parking lot (阿瀬渓谷第1駐車場).
+From JR Ebara Station (江原駅) west exit, take Toyooka City Community Bus Innaka (豊岡市営バス「イナカー」) Mikata Line (三方線) and get off at Kanaya (金谷).
+From the bus stop, it is approximately a 20-minute walk to Asekeikoku Dai-ichi Parking lot (阿瀬渓谷第1駐車場).

-As the number of services is limited, please refer to HERE for the service’s timetable to plan.
+As the number of services is limited, please refer to HERE and click “三方線” for the service’s timetable.

 Tonosan Soba (殿さんそば)

-After you trek through the Kannabe Lava Flow, how about enjoying some freshly made soba noodles made from 100% buckwheat flour each morning?
+After trekking through the Kannabe Lava Flow, how about enjoying freshly made soba noodles made from 100% buckwheat flour each morning?

-The buckwheat flour is grounded from buckwheat grown from organic fertilisers without pesticides, making it one of the most healthy soba noodles in Japan!
+The buckwheat flour is ground from buckwheat grown from organic fertilizers without pesticides, making it one of Japan’s most healthy soba noodles!

 Important: The broth of the noodle soup does contain bonito.